TreeBASE/treebase/treebase-core/db/cleaning/2010-03-20_pre-release_hotfixes/README.txt

    detects TaxonLabelSets whose study_id still refers to a dummy study used for loading from TB1 dumps and updates it to the proper real study.

+This was applied to the production DB at treebase.nescent.org by Jon on 2010-03-20.

 =============================================================